clavalle-pts/ux-playbook/Charter/design-charter.md

 5. Iteration, how does testing get communicated back to dev?
 6. Timeline, milestones, goals.

-## SDPM (Styleguide & Development Process Methodology) /a/k/a TEAMS Components
+## SDPM (Style-guide & Development Process Methodology) /a/k/a TEAMS Components

 - Placeholder, holds the component entity, represents modular breakpoints with respect to device viewport.
 - Container, logical entity in DOM, various technologies, specific set of elements.